What are the Main Benefits of Occupational Therapy?

 Occupational Therapy Can Also Work on Functional Cognition and Visual Deficits

-Visual processing is also addressed almost exclusively by OTs and can provide insight into more elusive difficulties following neurological diagnoses.
-OTs can also address pre-driving skills in the clinic as well as perform driving evaluations (completed by an OT certified to perform driving assessments).
+Visual processing is also addressed almost exclusively by occupational therapists and can provide insight into more elusive difficulties following neurological diagnoses.
+OTs can also address pre-driving skills in the clinic as well as perform driving evaluations (completed by an OT certified to perform driving assessments and driving rehab).

 Occupational Therapists are Great at Caregiver Training

-Occupational Therapists aren’t just great at caregiver training, we excel at this!
-We are the experts on helping individuals and caregivers figure out how to live life after change.
+Occupational therapists aren’t just great at caregiver training, we excel at this!
+We are the experts on helping both individuals and caregivers figure out how to live life after change.